 County after county has rejected the idea in recent days of performing the kind of software examination that the Green Party’s lawyers and computer scientists who have long studied election systems say would be necessary to show whether hackers rigged the election in Pennsylvania.

 They’ve already done a network security audit, some county officials say.
 Others say granting outside access to their election systems would violate state law.

 The state’s top elections official, Secretary of State Pedro Cortes, a Democrat, has said there was no evidence of any sort of cyberattacks or irregularities in the election.

-Meanwhile, lawyers for the state Republican Party and President-elect Donald Trump had sought to block the Green Party’s recount request in court.
+Meanwhile, lawyers for the state Republican Party and President-elect Donald Trump have sought to block the Green Party’s recount request in court.
 They note that the options for a recount under state law do not include a court-ordered recount.

 Still, Pennsylvania is viewed as perhaps the nation’s biggest target to hack: It’s a swing state with a large number of electoral votes crucial to winning the White House and its election systems are seen as relatively vulnerable.

-The Green Party’s seat-of-the-pants recount effort targeted Michigan, Pennsylvania and Wisconsin, three states with a history of supporting Democrats for president that were won narrowly and unexpectedly by Trump.
+The Green Party’s seat-of-the-pants recount effort is targeting Michigan, Pennsylvania and Wisconsin, three states with a history of supporting Democrats for president that were won narrowly and unexpectedly by Trump.

 A forensic audit of election software is more important in Pennsylvania than in many other states, say nonpartisan election watchdogs.
 That’s because the vast majority of Pennsylvania voters cast ballots on a machine that does not show voters a paper receipt, independent of the machine software, to verify that the machine faithfully recorded their votes.